Updated by Christian Cawley on March 30th, 2017

 Connecting From Windows

 Want to control your Ubuntu computer from a Windows computer?
 Don’t worry; it’s more than possible.
-You’ll just need to install a VNC client, such as TightVNCViewer, on your Windows computer.
+You’ll just need to install a VNC client, such as TightVNCViewer [No Longer Available], on your Windows computer.
 Then you can connect to your Ubuntu machine by entering your IP address.
 Check our guide about establishing a remote desktop connection to Ubuntu from Windows for full details.

 Connecting From macOS